Farm Operation

 TERI RAATZ, BS

 Teri holds a BS in agricultural education from UW-River Falls.
 Her love agriculture started in childhood—she grew up on a diversified livestock farm and showed/owned registered dairy cattle.
-Prior to her ten years of teaching at Mid-State, Teri taught middle school and high school agriculture for 6 years.
+Prior to her 12 years of teaching at Mid-State, Teri taught middle school and high school agriculture for six years.
 She has also worked at Wisconsin's first ethanol plant in Stanley, Wisconsin, where she was involved in grading and purchasing corn.
+Teri is actively involved in the Colby FFA Alumni and Supporters, volunteers with the Clark County 4-H, and serves as advisor for the Clark County Jr Holstein Association, and her family owns a small herd of registered dairy cattle that her kids show across the state.
+She also serves as a member of the City of Colby Board of Appeals.

 “I am passionate about all areas of agriculture and bring vast experience in agriculture into the classroom.
 I enjoy teaching students about the many opportunities available today in the world of agriculture.”